jonknoxdotcom/shaman/README.md

-# shaman - SHA Manager
+# shaman - hash-based file management/de-cluttering tool
-Shaman sha256 file manager (using cobra)

 Tool for handing assets in a verifiable manner as part of a broader management strategy.
+Allows comparison and clean-up of 'trees' of files.
 Can be used to de-clutter filespaces, and - as part of a security process - be used to check for sensitive data spillage.

 ## What it does